Skip to main content

 • "end" will display options like End of this week, End of this month, End of this quarter and End of this year.

 9. You can also select a logic in which the items you are searching for are on, before or after the specified date.
-Click the Created filter.
+Click the Created At filter.

 10. Select the desired option